At SAS we specialize in EASA regulations and staying at the forefront of what is happening in the industry.

 – The Certification Process Related to TCH & STCH

-– The Type Certification Process, Full & Restricted Airworthiness Certificates
+– The Type of Certification Process, Full & Restricted Airworthiness Certificates

 – Import & Export of Aircraft Regulatory Consideration